ElvishJerricco/simple-hydra/README.md

 `simple-hydra`
 ---

-`simple-hydra.nix` is a NixOS module for easily setting up hydra.
+`simple-hydra` is a NixOS module for easily setting up hydra.
 To use it, simply add this to your `configuration.nix`:

 ```nix